honeypieio/shrubcoop.org/content/working-groups/wee-spoke-hub.md

 #### What Covid-19 safety precautions are we taking?

-We have implemented comprehensive Covid-19 safety assessments and adjustments in the Wee Spoke Hub, including introducing hand sanitizer stations, social distancing measures, a one way system and limiting the number of people in the space at once.
+We have implemented comprehensive Covid-19 safety assessments and adjustments in the Wee Spoke Hub, including introducing hand sanitiser stations, social distancing measures, a one-way system and limiting the number of people in the space at once.
 Everyone entering the Wee Spoke Hub will be asked to wear a face covering unless exempt, and our mechanic and volunteers will all be wearing face coverings.

 #### Is the Wee Spoke Hub accessible?

 The Wee Spoke Hub workshop space is on the ground floor.
 There is a step to the toilets and are therefore not wheelchair accessible.
-All our toilets are gender neutral.
+All our toilets are gender-neutral.

 If you have further questions regarding accessibility before a visit, please contact the Wee Spoke Hub on **0131 358 3637**.